sigmf/SigMF/sigmf-spec.md

 dataset file MUST NOT contain any other characters (e.g., delimiters, whitespace, line-endings, `EOF` characters, etc.,).

+Complex samples should be interleaved, with the in-phase component first (e.g.
+`IQIQ...` instead of `QIQI...`).

 ### Metadata Format

 SigMF is written in JSON and takes the form of JSON name/value pairs which are